badlogic/marioslab-site/site/posts/rendering-like-its-1996/blistering-fast-blits/index.bt.md

 For the case that less than 32-bytes still need to be written, the block with label `loc_10000bb50` is used.
 This one writes 4 bytes (or 1 pixel) at a time via the `mov` instruction.

 That's pretty good, albeit not optimal.
-E.g. we could rewrite this manually in assembly to ensure we can use `movdqa` for aligned memory writes, which will generally yield better throughput.
+We could rewrite this manually in assembly or use intrinsics to ensure we can use `movdqa` for aligned memory writes, which will generally yield better throughput.

-However, as we don't want to drop down to assembly, we'll consider this to be good enough.
-It also means we don't have to special case for different “CPU" architectures like x86_64, ARM64, or WebAssembly.
+However, as we don't want to drop down to assembly or use CPU architecture specific intrinsics, we'll consider this to be good enough.

 Here's what the CFG of the `blit()` loop looks like.

 <center><img src="blit_cfg.png" style="width: 90%; margin-bottom: 1em;"></center>

 It's a CFG for ants!
 You can open this [PDF](blit_cfg.pdf) if you want the details.

 If you squint hard enough, you can see blocks of [`movups`](https://c9x.me/x86/html/file_module_x86_id_208.html) instructions.
 That instruction is misappropriated by the compiler to move 4 pixel colors read from the source image to the destination image at once, despite the fact that the pixel colors are `uint32_t` and not single-precision floats.
 Since we don't do any arithmetic on the values, this is fine.

 As in the `r96_rect()` case, the compiler generated a bunch of specialized control flows, depending on how many pixels in a row are left to be written.
 The additional work of having to read the source pixels complicates the control flow considerably.
 However, the principle remains the same.

 The compiler managed to auto-vectorize the inner loop of `blit()`, yielding performance that's in the same ball park as the equally auto-vectorized `r96_rect()`.
 Not bad!

 So what does our twice as slow `blit_keyed_opt1()`  look like?

 <center><img src="blit_keyed_cfg.png" style="width: 90%; margin-bottom: 1em;"></center>

 That's not great.
 We don't even have to dig deeply into this to see the issue.
 The compiler generated two big branches.

 The one on the left doesn't use any SIMD instructions, while the one on the right tries its hardest to use SIMD but devolves into a ball of conditional jumps.

 That alone will kill any performance gained from using SIMD to read/write more than 1 pixel at once.
 Have a look at the [PDF](blit_keyed_cfg.pdf) if you want to see the gory details.